An RV ventures down a winding highway.

 Surge Protector – an RV features many sensitive electronics that can stay safe during a power surge with a surge protector.

-First Aid Kit – keep a first aid kit for smaller emergencies with pain relievers, bandages, gauze, and antiseptic creams.
+First Aid Kit – keep a kit for minor emergencies with pain relievers, bandages, gauze, and antiseptic creams.

-Tire Pressure Guage – always keep an eye on tire pressure to ensure tires are all properly inflated for safe travels out on the road.
+Tire Pressure Guage – constantly monitor tire pressure to ensure tires are all inflated adequately for safe road travel.

 Portable Air Compressor – can keep your tires topped off or need help in a pinch until you can get the RV to a service station.

-Lighting – have several options on hand, including flashlights for emergencies or lanterns for nighttime relaxation.
+Lighting has several options, including flashlights for emergencies or lanterns for nighttime relaxation.

-Extension Cord – sometimes your electrical hookup isn’t long enough at the campsite, so you’ll need an extension cord.
-Be sure to get one with a larger gauge wire to handle the electrical load being put on it.
+Extension Cord – sometimes, your electrical hookup isn’t long enough at the campsite, so you’ll need an extension cord.
+Be sure to get one with a larger gauge wire to handle the electrical load on it.

 A generator sits on a table outside an RV.